Start9Labs/documentation/site/source/user-manual/backups/index.rst

 Backups
 =======

-In addition to safekeeping of a good master password, maintaining good backups are among the few major responsibilities required to keep the benefits and freedom that come with self-hosting.
+In addition to the safe-keeping of a good master password, maintaining good backups is the major responsibility required to keep the benefits and freedom that come with self-hosting.

 .. raw:: html